You want smart political talk without the meltdowns?

 I know Americans kind of get confused sometimes, millions, billions, trillions.

-It is absolutely, you know, unprecedented.
+It is absolutely unprecedented.

-And then you look at you know, everything else that we've been watching economically, and uh a lot of things is, you know, according to every single solitary indicator, we see that every prediction on the economy has been dead wrong.
+And then you look at everything else that we've been watching economically and a lot of things is, according to every single solitary indicator, we see that every prediction on the economy has been dead wrong, including, you know, it's been, what, since 2021 on the economy, we've never had, you know, lower inflation numbers than we have now.

 We've never had greater job growth for Americans than we have now.